Bylaws for the Governance of the Advancement Board for Real Estate Development

 A. Regular Board meetings will be scheduled at least two times a year (with an initial plan to meet three times per year) to coordinate with the University calendar and in consideration of the travel and time schedule of the Board members.
 The first regular meeting of an academic year will be considered the Annual Meeting.

-B. Meetings will generally be held at Clemson but this will not be a requirement if the Executive Committee determines a meeting off campus will enhance the objectives of the Board.
+B. Meetings will generally be held at Clemson or Greenville but this will not be a requirement if the Executive Committee determines a meeting off campus will enhance the objectives of the Board.

-C. Special meetings shall require at least five (5) days notice.
+C. Special meetings shall require at least 5 days notice.
 E-mail communications will constitute written notice.

 D. Meetings may be conducted through the use of any means of communication by which all Directors may hear each other simultaneously during the meeting.
 A Director participating is deemed to be present for purposes of satisfying attendance requirements.
 To be official, the Minutes of the meeting, including attendance, must be circulated for additions/deletions/corrections and forwarded to the appropriate committee chair or Executive Director for the Minutes Book record.